LukeShortCloud/rootpages/src/administration/file_systems.rst

 -  ~/ or $HOME

    - ~/.bash_profile = Shell aliases and functions are sourced for interactive users only.
-   - ~/.bashrc = Non-interative and interactive shells will source aliases and functions from here.
+   - ~/.bashrc = Non-interactive and interactive shells will source aliases and functions from here.
    - ~/.local/share/applications/ = Desktop application shortcuts.

 History